 Baby teeth can become discolored for many reasons, including inadequate brushing, medications and illness.

 Diuretics and gout can be related because the medication may raise uric acid in your blood.
 It's usually possible to avoid this side effect, though.

-Diuretics are medications commonly used to treat high blood pressure.
+These medications are commonly used to treat high blood pressure.
 A side effect of some diuretics is low potassium.

 Contrary to popular belief, no specific foods are known to trigger diverticulitis attacks.